AustralianBioCommons/how-to-guides/genome_assembly/assembly_qc.md

 {:start="5"}

 5. The workflow invocation window will open.
+Click

-6. Select either the primary assembly file that you previously loaded into your Galaxy history, or the assembly you created using the Galaxy HiFi genome assembly workflow, using the drop-down menu (step 1 in **Fig 5**).
+6. Select input data for the assembly.
+Choose either the primary assembly file that you previously loaded into your Galaxy history, or the assembly you created using the Galaxy HiFi genome assembly workflow, using the drop-down menu (step 1 in **Fig 5**).
+The genome assembly should be in `fasta` format.

 {% include image.html file="assembly_qc/workflow_launch_1.png" caption="Fig 5.
 The workflow invocation menu for the `Genome assessment post assembly` workflow.
 Step 1 is to select the primary assembly file using the drop-down menu, and Step 2 is to select `Run workflow`."%}

 {:start="7"}

-7. Both the genome assembly and raw read files should be in `.fa` or `.fastq` format.
+7. Select input data for the raw sequencing reads.
+These should be the HiFi reads, that have had adapters removed.
+These should be in `fastqsanger` format.

-8. Determine optimal k-mer size for genome
+9. Determine optimal k-mer size for genome

      - In order for Meryl to generate a database for each read file, a k-mer length must be selected
      - It should be large enough to allow the k-mer to map uniquely to the genome
      - k = 21 is generally a good length for a haploid genome of 3.1 Gb and a diploid genome of 6.2 Gb

-9. BUSCO lineage selection
+10. BUSCO lineage selection

+     - In this workflow, the default setting for lineage is `eukaryota`
-     - Select the lineage relevant to your genome
+     - However, you can select an alternative lineage relevant to your genome
      - For example, if you were analysing a lizard genome, you may wish to select the *Sauropsida* lineage
      - Alternatively, you may prefer to select a broader lineage such as *Vertebrata* to allow for broader comparisons to other species’ genomes
      - Keeping in mind that BUSCO results should generally be compared across the same version of BUSCO and the same lineage

 {% include image.html file="assembly_qc/BUSCO.png"%}

+10. Quast settings

+    - In this workflow, the default setting for lineage is `eukaryotes`
+    - However, you can select an alternative lineage relevant to your genome
+    - In this workflow, the default setting for `Is genome large (>100 Mbp)?` is `yes`, but this can be changed

 {:start="10"}

-10. Click `Run workflow` (step 2 in **Fig 5**).
+11. Click `Run workflow` (step 2 in **Fig 5**).

 {% include callout.html type="note" content="if you would like to determine the best k-mer length to use, you can use a script that generates the meryl database and runs Merqury.
 Meryl databases will be used to assess the genome, and if you have multiple read files,